HerrSubset/util-scripts-skeleton/README.md

 # Util Scripts Skeleton

 A fairly simple skeleton to add some scripts to.
-It can be used at work to easily share some bash scripts between you and your colleagues.
+It can be used to easily share some bash scripts between multiple people.

 ## How does it work?

 After running the `install.sh` script, your `.bashrc` will load the `main.sh` file.
-This file then further loads some other files and variables.
-In the files that are being loaded, you can declare variables and functions.
-Since they are loaded every time your shell starts, you will be able to use them from anywhere in your file system, just like binaries on your PATH.
+This file modifies your path to include the bin folder that's present in the project.

+Besides that, you can also make it load other shell files where you declare variables and/or functions that you want to load every time your shell opens.

 ## Getting started

 There are two ways to add commands that users can execute.
-The first is by creating scripts in the /bin folder of the project. `scripts-reconfigure` and `scripts-reload` are examples of that. `main.sh` modifies the path so that all scripts in this folder are executable.
+The first is by creating scripts in the /bin folder of the project.  `main.sh` modifies the path so that all scripts in this folder are executable.

-The second way to add commands is by creating new files, adding functions to them and loading them from `main.sh`.
+The second way to add commands is by creating new bash files, adding functions to them and loading them from `main.sh`.
 For example, you create a file `foobar.sh` with the following content:

 ```bash
 foobar() {